Hundreds of thousands years of evolution. Hunting and gathering, eating real food.

 Old genes.
-New food.
-Human stupidity.
-Who’s going to win if we’re neglectful?
+New food and competitive human stupidity.
+Which is going to win if we’re neglectful?

-For example, we have quite the taste for sugar, but it’s completely toxic.
+For example, we have quite the taste for sugar, but it’s completely toxic.2

 Why do we like sugar then?
 Well we probably like sugar at all because plants that taste sweet are generally trying to signal that they’re not poisonous.

-However, in the environment our genes evolved, concentrated sugar basically did not exist.
-So there was no pressure for our genes to develop defenses against too much sugar, as it’s only been possible in the last blink of evolutionary history!
+However, in the environment our genes evolved, concentrated sugar did not exist.3 So there was no pressure for our genes to develop defenses against too much sugar, as it’s only been possible in the last blink of evolutionary history!

 We can’t trust our taste buds when they lead us to artificial foods.
-Our taste for sugar and other ‘artificial things-that-can-be-eaten’ is an accident, and it’s killing us: 71%! of American adults aged 20 and over are overweight or obese (2015-2016).
+Our taste for sugar and other ‘artificial things-that-can-be-eaten’ is an accident, and it’s killing us!

-Don’t let yourself be manipulated by fake food and false happiness.
+Don’t let yourself be manipulated by fake food and false happiness.4

-In 2017 I found myself questioning the purpose of everything I could think of.
-Eventually I came to food, and I realized that my diet of oreos and salami sandwiches wasn’t at all optimized.
-After some prodding, I came to the conclusion that the purpose of food was to make oneself as strong, energetic, and capable as possible.
+When I was 15, three years before writing this essay, I questioned the purpose of food, and I realized that my diet of oreos and salami sandwiches was not optimized.
+I came to the conclusion that the purpose of food was to make oneself as strong, energetic, and capable as possible.
 To nourish.

-Something else that motivated me to change my diet was that changing then, as a 15-year old, would be far easier for me because it would be easier to change and develop the necessary habits sooner rather than later.
+Something else that motivated me to change my diet was that changing then, as a 15-year old, would be far easier than later changing as me, a 28-year old.
 Habits only get harder to change.

 Curiously, the best source on nutrition I’ve found to recommend is Joseph Everett.
-He may not be writing papers, but he is solidly the only source on health that I’ve ever found to be actively looking to make things simple and very accessible.
-And I think that matters a lot more than necessarily rigor (though his arguments usually are very rigorous), especially when it comes to changing your own behavior.
-So in terms of optimal reward per unit effort, he’s definitely the best place to go.
+He may not be writing papers, but he is solidly the only source on health that I’ve ever found to be actively looking to make things simple and accessible.
+And I think that matters a lot more than necessarily rigor (though his arguments, in my opinion, are usually quite rigorous), especially when it comes to changing your own behavior.
+So in terms of ‘reward per unit effort’, I think he’s definitely the best source I know of.